bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Isolation (continued) = bad.
 - Slow second half of the year.

-Things to take forward/what we've learnt
+## Things to take forward/what we've learnt

 - Planning and routine were very, very key (which was in place during the first half of the year).
+We need routine.
 - No morning walk = things don't work as well.
 Helps with the planning of the day.
 - Lacking knives, pans and possibly larger fridge are getting more problematic as time goes by.
 Can't prep or make meals!
--
+- The garage is a festering black hole that sucks away all light.
+- Which basically means our environment is key.
+- We should be reminded that we can do hard things and, whatever happens, we will be OK.

 # 2023
 ---

-Things to do
+## Things to do